 I love glitter and shine as much as a 7 year old girl but there is just something to be said about a warm and cozy theme for Christmas decor.
-While researching handmade Christmas ornament ideas, I stumbled across these handmade wool felt balls over on Etsy and became immediately obsessed.
+While researching DIY Christmas ornament ideas, I stumbled across these handmade wool felt balls over on Etsy and became immediately obsessed.

 Claudia at CraftyWoolFelt offers dozens of color combinations for the most precious handmade wool felt balls you’ve ever seen.
 I reached out to Claudia because I thought I wanted to make a handmade felt ball garland but for the size of Christmas tree I have planned, I needed way too many felt balls for my budget.